Youssef-Abouzeid/Fan-Speed-Controller-with-Temperature/README.md

 4. Observe the temperature and fan state displayed on the LCD.
 5. The DC-Motor speed adjusts dynamically based on the temperature thresholds.

-Feel free to refer to the provided documentation and source code for a detailed understanding of the implementation and hardware connections.